Michel-Liao/scratch-vit/README.md

 * how to parallelize
 * not calculating softmax before classification
 * didn't one-hot encode the mnist crap
+* running times weren't consistent with the same configuration

 ## Ideas
 * Compare our ViT attention maps/visualize with official implementation